janelleenomar/phishCAT-Scorecard/Team/love-at-first-breach/when_heart_collides<3.md

 ## 4. Conclusion

-Through this challenge, we gained hands-on experience with a real-world cryptographic weakness.
-While MD5 may still appear in legacy systems and checksums, we were reminded that it has been considered cryptographically broken since the early 2000s, with practical collision attacks publicly demonstrated.
+This challenge was a great way to get some hands-on experience with a real-world crypto weakness.
+Even though you still see MD5 popping up in older systems or for basic file checks, it’s basically been considered broken since the early 2000s when people figured out how to actually force collisions.

-The core lesson we took away: algorithm strength matters just as much as implementation.
-A system can use hashing correctly in design, but if it selects a broken algorithm like MD5, the entire trust model collapses.
-We recommend using collision-resistant alternatives such as SHA-256 or SHA-3 for any security-sensitive hash verification.
+The biggest takeaway for us was that the strength of the algorithm matters just as much as how you use it.
+You can design a system perfectly, but if you pick a weak link like MD5, the whole security model just falls apart.
+Honestly, if you're doing anything security-sensitive, you're much better off sticking to collision-resistant options like SHA-256 or SHA-3.

-*As the flag itself reminds us — hash puppies are for all. 🐶*